yeshito/operation-parse-coordinates/README.md

 Your mission, should you choose to accept it, it to be able to parse these maps, and derive X and Y coordinates from it.

+* The maps can be any size.
+* The X-axis starts at 0, and increases as it goes right.
+* The Y-axis starts at 0, and decreases as it goes down.

 ## Examples

 Given the following map, the coordinates would be `[0,0]`